Alluxio/alluxio/docs/en/api/POSIX-API.md

 mounting the Alluxio namespace to the local filesystem.

-For Linux, add the following line to file `/etc/fuse.conf` to allow other users or allow root to access the mounted folder:
+For Linux, add the following line to file `/etc/fuse.conf` to allow other users or allow root to access the mounted directory:
 ```
 user_allow_other
 ```